influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 Before the physical plan is generated, an additional `partition pruning` step uses predicates on partitioning columns to prune partitions.

 #### RecordbatchesExec

 ```sql
   |               |                               RecordBatchesExec: chunks=1, projection=[__chunk_order, city, state, time]                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |
 ```

-Figure 5: RecordBacthesExec
+{{% caption %}}Figure 5: RecordBatchesExec{{% /caption %}}

 ##### chunks

 `chunks` is the number of data chunks from the ingester.
-Data can arrive from the ingester in many chunks.
+Data can arrive from the ingester in many chunks, but often there is only one.

-This example only has one data chunk.
+This example has one data chunk.

 ```text
 chunks=1